Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 * provides access to root from leaves, so that root calls, event notifications and inter-leaf calls can happen

-In xmgmt, an initial partition driver instance will be created by root, which contains leaves that will trigger partition instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, Shell, and User.
+In xmgmt, an initial group driver instance will be created by root, which contains leaves that will trigger group instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, Shell, and User.

-Every *fpga_region* has a partition object associated with it.
-The partition is created when xclbin image is loaded on the fpga_region.
-The existing partition is destroyed when a new xclbin image is loaded.
+Every *fpga_region* has a group object associated with it.
+The group is created when xclbin image is loaded on the fpga_region.
+The existing group is destroyed when a new xclbin image is loaded.
 The fpga_region persists across xclbin downloads.

 .. note::
-   See code in ``lib/partition.c``
+   See code in ``lib/group.c``

 leaves
 ^^^^^^

-The leaf driver is a platform device driver whose life cycle is managed by a partition driver and may or may not have real IO mem or IRQ resources.
+The leaf driver is a platform device driver whose life cycle is managed by a group driver and may or may not have real IO mem or IRQ resources.
 They are the real meat of xmgmt and contains platform specific code to Shell and User found on a MPF.